eadigun24/Diabetes_Admission_Analysis/README.md

 # Diabetes_Admission_Analysis

 Overview:
-The goal of our project was to build a model that determined the readmission rates of diabetic patients.
+&emsp;The goal of our project was to build a model that determined the readmission rates of diabetic patients.
 We used two datasets; one was based on 30-day readmission rates of diabetic patients, and the other on diabetic health indicators.
 As a group, we applied our knowledge of supervised and unsupervised machine learning algorithms to build a model using Python.
-The intended audience is the Board of Directors at a 100 bed hospital.
+&emsp;The intended audience is the Board of Directors at a 100 bed hospital.
 The Board has requested each hospital department to develop an internal plan to help with their CMS ranking (Centers for Medicare and Medicaid Services ranking).
 In addition, the CMS ranking is used to guarantee insurance services for patients at that location.
 If this ranking drops, the insurance company will no longer accept patient claims from the hospital.
 The diabetic population was selected as our focus group since this population is statistically more at risk of hospital mortality, and increased length of hospital stay.
 Patients with diabetes have delayed wound healing and an increased probability of infection (Jang, Kim, Kang, Heo, Kim, & Park, 2024).
 Thus, it is important to keep this population as stable as possible, and decrease their chances of preventable rehospitalization.
 Therefore, we wanted to develop a model that would be able to predict readmission rates when diabetic patients enter the ER.
-We designed our proposed model with the intention of taking all the Triage data from incoming Emergency Department patients.
+&emsp;We designed our proposed model with the intention of taking all the Triage data from incoming Emergency Department patients.
 Our model would screen these incoming patients regardless of their reason for admission.
 Our model aims to add preventative care measures to pre-diabetic patients that may not be aware of their compromised state.
 This would help patient placement services determine room availability in the hospital, as well as applying individualized care plans for these patients to prevent further readmission.
 This model can be used to further highlight the reasons why diabetic patients are readmitted, and work towards preventing it from happening.
 In conjunction, understanding readmission rates can help alleviate additional stresses to the healthcare team.
 Reducing preventable hospitalization, reduces the amount of patients that are hospitalized.
 Thus, it would create a potential environment with safer staffing ratios, better patient experience and more timely care (McHuge, Berez, Small, 2013).
 Which would in turn, increase the CMS ranking.

 # Diabetes_Admission_Analysis